HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 MFA means users need more than just a password to log in, for example, a password plus a code sent to their phone.
 Current HIPAA rules require that only authorized people can access patient data (45 CFR §164.312(d)), but they do not specifically name MFA as the required method.
 The proposed 2024 rule would make MFA mandatory.
 For now, MFA is the industry standard and what most auditors expect to see.

 HIPAA requires that you can show exactly who accessed patient data and when (45 CFR §164.312(b)).
 This is a firm requirement, not a suggestion.
-Managed HIPAA hosting plans automatically record this activity and monitor for anything unusual.
+HIPAA compliant hosting plans automatically record this activity and monitor for anything unusual.

 Most practices choose between two types of HIPAA-compliant hosting.

-Managed HIPAA WordPress Hosting ($120 – $350/mo)
+Managed HIPAA WordPress hosting ($120 – $350/mo)

 This is the most affordable starting point for a medical website.
 The hosting provider handles WordPress updates, security, and daily backups for you.
 HIPAA Vault's managed WordPress plans run from $120 per month for static sites to $299 per month for sites that use a patient database.
 Atlantic.Net offers similar pricing.
+Our own plans start at $79 per month for a self-managed WordPress server with the BAA included, or $229 per month fully managed with migration included.
+For a step-by-step walkthrough, see our guide on how to make a WordPress site HIPAA compliant.

-Managed AWS Cloud Hosting ($400 – $1,200/mo)
+Managed cloud hosting ($400 – $1,200/mo)

 A $10 to $20 per month shared hosting plan puts your website on the same physical server as thousands of other websites.
 HIPAA requires that patient data be kept isolated from other users' environments.
 Shared plans do not provide that.